alice-labs/plugin-woocommerce/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.txt

-A workspace to manage all your Live Chat, WhatsApp, Telegram, Line, Viber, Instagram, and Facebook Messenger conversations, and increase sales by automating the entire buying experience.
+Engage customers at every stage of their journey through Live Chat, WhatsApp, Telegram, Line, Viber, Instagram, and Facebook Messenger, and boost sales with automated campaigns.

 == Description ==

-**Say hello to your new #1 sales channel.
-MyAlice helps you bring in immediate sales, generate leads with purchase intent, delight customers, and make them buy again and again and again!**

-### Here's the NEW WAY of turning you and your team into revenue champions.
+**LIVE CHAT + SOCIALS TOGETHER**
 The old way of using communication tools like Live Chat, WhatsApp, WhatsApp, Telegram, Line, Viber, Instagram, Facebook Messenger plus eCommerce was disjointed and siloed.
-MyAlice puts an end to silos and delivers a new way of increasing sales by automating the entire buying experience.
+MyAlice puts an end to silos and delivers a new way of turning you and your team into revenue champions.

-### Automate your customers’ buying experience
-Automatically send WhatsApp messages based on customer actions.
-Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

-### Automate your customers’ buying experience
-Automatically send WhatsApp messages based on customer actions.
-Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

-### Schedule outbound campaigns
-Reach out to customers where their friends are for higher CTRs and engagement.
-Create WhatsApp audience and easily schedule campaigns.
-Watch new orders roll in!

-### Convert customers on socials
-MyAlice integrates with your website and automatically pulls your entire catalog into WhatsApp.
-Bring your store to WhatsApp to make sales easier!

-### Take and update orders
-When customers come to your store intending to buy something, you need to help them as much as possible.
-Which includes placing the order for him.
-With MyAlice's deep WooCommerce integration, you can now do it with a single click while chatting with your customer.
+Integrate your WooCommerce store with MyAlice to build personalized customer experiences that boost your sales.
+Engage your customers with targeted WhatsApp campaigns and drive more revenue with our powerful automation features designed for eCommerce.

-### Multiple agents in 1 inbox
+### MULTIPLE AGENTS IN 1 INBOX
 Your customers are on WhatsApp and other social channels.
 All the time.
 So when they’re looking to buy, and they message you, they’re at their moment of highest intent.
 Engaging with these visitors through a team collaboration inbox.

-### Centralized interactions and support on the go
+### CHAT WIDGET
+Add a chat widget in a few simple steps to your online store.
+Add your own logo, text, and colors, and set up in a matter of minutes.

+### CENTRALIZED INTERACTIONS AND SUPPORT ON THE GO
 No more switching tabs to respond to WhatsApp, Live Chat, Facebook Messenger, Instagram, Line, Telegram, and Viber.
 Centralize all your customer interactions under one dashboard.
 Use our iOS or Android mobile app that allows support from anywhere.

-### Chat widget
-Add a chat widget in a few simple steps to your online store.
-Add your own logo, text, and colors, and set up in a matter of minutes.

-### Chatbot for all social channels
+### CHATBOT FOR ALL SOCIAL CHANNELS
 Using MyAlice's automation, create AI-powered chatbot that will automatically respond to your customers 24x7.
 For all social channels including WhatsApp.

-### Get verified green tick mark
+### SCHEDULE OUTBOUND CAMPAIGNS
+Reach out to customers where their friends are for higher CTRs and engagement.
+Create WhatsApp audience and easily schedule campaigns.
+Watch new orders roll in!

+### AUTOMATE YOUR CUSTOMERS’ BUYING EXPERIENCE
+Automatically send WhatsApp messages based on customer actions.
+Follow up on new purchases, abandoned shopping carts, and more WooCommerce triggers by creating business templates.

+### CONVERT CUSTOMERS ON SOCIALS
+MyAlice integrates with your website and automatically pulls your entire catalog into WhatsApp.
+Bring your store to WhatsApp to make sales easier!

+### TAKE AND UPDATE ORDERS
+When customers come to your store intending to buy something, you need to help them as much as possible.
+Which includes placing the order for him.
+With MyAlice's deep WooCommerce integration, you can now do it with a single click while chatting with your customer.

+### TRACK REVENUE AND ROI
+Analyze the revenue of your WhatsApp messages, campaigns, and store automation.
+Access reports on all incoming messages, agent response times, agent performance, conversation status, etc. Use these in-depth analytics to improve agent performance.

+### GET VERIFIED GREEN TICK MARK
 Stop sending your order confirmations from some other companies’ WhatsApp numbers.
 Let customers see your brand and number in all store notifications.
 MyAlice helps you get verified without any charges, get access to the Official WhatsApp API.

-### Track revenue and ROI
-Analyze the revenue of your WhatsApp messages, campaigns, and store automation.
-Access reports on all incoming messages, agent response times, agent performance, conversation status, etc. Use these in-depth analytics to improve agent performance.
+This is way more than your traditional live chat plugin.
+MyAlice expands on your social communication, boosts sales with automated campaigns, and engages customers at every stage of their journey.
+It helps you bring in immediate sales, generate leads with purchase intent, delight customers, and make them buy again and again and again!

 Easily migrate from Tidio, HubSpot, Tawk, Crisp, Reve Chat, Live Chat, Jivo Chat, Olark, Chatra, Wati, Zendesk, Freshdesk, Reamaze, Drift, Intercom, Helpscout, Zoho, and eDesk.
 We'll assist you with migration.